RHS Elections 2025: Insights into the Society’s Council and the role of Councillors

 What are some of the Council’s current areas of activity?

 The Council and RHS office work closely together to ensure that the aims of the Society are best met.
-The Society’s work includes a number of core areas of oversight, for example, research and education policy and publishing, and core activities central to the Society, among them research support, membership and finance.
+The Society’s work includes a number of core areas of oversight: for example, research and education policy and publishing, and core activities central to the Society, among them research support, membership and finance.
 The precise focus within each of these categories is shaped by need and by the Society’s strategic objectives, which are reviewed and developed annually.

-Current priorities for Councillors–both as members of the full Council and of subject specific committees–include: the broadening of the Society’s membership to include historians working in sectors other than Higher Education; consideration of the future of research assessment in HE, following the recent publication of REF 2021; new schemes to extend research support to benefit those least well-represented in graduate study; the career ‘pipeline’ for historians, from A-Level to graduate research to employment in History; the opening up of the Society’s publications, including its journal Transactions of the RHS, to all would-be authors; and the development of the Society as a fully national and international community of historians able to create their own networks based on research interests.
-Of particular concern at present is the Society’s advocacy work: to support and defend university departments from cuts or closure, and the better promotion of the civic and cultural value of History and historical understanding.
-Shaping each of these areas of activity is the Society’s commitment to supporting and including those currently underrepresented in historical study and research, in and beyond Higher Education, and across the Society’s boards and governance.
+Current priorities for Councillors—both as members of the full Council and of subject specific committees—include: the broadening of the Society’s membership to include historians working in sectors other than higher education; consideration of the future of research assessment in HE, in anticipation of REF2029; new funding schemes to extend research support to benefit those least well-represented in graduate study; the career ‘pipeline’ for historians, from A-Level to graduate research to employment in history-related professions; the opening up of the Society’s publications, including its journal Transactions, and the development of the Society as a fully national and international community of historians able to create their own networks based on research interests.

 This is far from an exhaustive list.
 Councillors bring their own ideas for initiatives, as well as relaying proposals from the membership to Council.
 New areas of work are then reviewed and developed.